How to Determine the Base Case and Initial Values for Memoization?

 var minFallingPathSum = function(matrix) {}

-Today's problem is not particularly difficult, so I'll use it to explain how to determine the return values for the base case, the initial values for the memoization, and the return values for index out-of-bounds situations.
+Today's problem is not particularly difficult, so I will use it to discuss how to determine the return values of base cases, initial values of memoization, and out-of-bounds index return values.

 First, we can define a dp